-- Greedy Nibble: Add one best node, or pair of nodes (like hierarchical agglomerative clustering). - Greedy Chomp: Add (or subtract) all nodes which individually improve modularity.
+- Greedy Nibble: Add one best node pair of nodes (like hierarchical clustering. - Greedy Chomp: Add (or subtract) all nodes which individually improve modularity.

-Both will find local optimum, but the Chomp tends to work faster and find better local optimum.
+Both with find local optimum, but the Chomp tends to work faster and find better local optimum.

-24.1.4 Smaller Core Communities
+25.1.4 Smaller Core Communities